dtgay/davidgay.org/_posts/2020-06-17-jwt-auth-rails-6-knock.md

 your Rails 6 API.
 Currently, the whole knock [situation][2] is a [bit][3] jacked [up][4].
 From what I can tell, a new maintainer took over (thank you!) and is trying to get a solid release out the door, the first in three years.
-Unfortunately, the existing docs and blog posts available on knock are often unclear and outdated.
+Unfortunately, the existing docs and blog posts available on knock are sometimes unclear or outdated.
 But I figured out how to get things working in Rails 6, and now you can, too.

 <!-- more -->